Mission and History • Recurring Series • E-mail • Collaborators • Staff • Editorial Board & Advisory Committee • Support

 Urban Omnibus is an online publication dedicated to defining and enriching the culture of citymaking.
 We explore projects and perspectives in architecture, art, policy, and activism – tried and tested in New York City – that offer new ways of understanding, representing, and improving urban life and landscape worldwide.

 The publication consists of three principal streams of online content.
 Each of our weekly features showcases and contextualizes original and exemplary ideas for interpreting or intervening in the built environment of New York.
-Regular posts to our forum offer recaps and reviews of lectures, exhibitions, and symposia as well as a weekly roundup of news, updates on feature topics, and suggestions of upcoming events of interest to our readers.
+Regular posts to our forum offer recaps and reviews of lectures, exhibitions, books, and symposia as well as updates on feature topics, suggestions for upcoming events or sites of interest around the city, artists’ portfolios, and news we think would be of interest to our readers.
 Quarterly special projects include longer-term multimedia productions, often in collaboration with other organizations or in coordination with Architectural League programs, exhibitions, or design studies.

 In broader terms, we provide a platform for the presentation of innovative projects and the insights of individual thinkers and practitioners, among them journalists, architects, planners, designers, artists, activists, scholars, and citizens.
 Regular visitors can expect to find the presentation of contemporary visual art alongside urban policy polemics, ecological initiatives, interviews with urbanists or architectural proposals.
 Crucial to our work is the steadfast belief that each of these types of work is an equally valid way of advancing public understanding of cities, promoting a more sustainable and equitable built environment, and fostering a more stimulating and participatory urban culture.
 Please help us to realize this vision by supporting Urban Omnibus or becoming a member of the Architectural League.